Nixuge/Single-GPU-Passthrough/Windows 7.md

   </devices>
 </domain>
 ```
 We'll add our GPU there.
-Here's a template on how you do it:
+Use this template to do it:
 ```xml
   </devices>
   <qemu:commandline>